taskmates/taskmates-directory/shell.md

 Don't use pip.
 Instead, use pipx for tools, and poetry or conda for projects.
 Keep the environment clean.

-Your shell session is reset after each execution, so group your commands together.
+Your shell session might be reset after each execution, so group your commands together.

 Your workflow should be as follows: